-The beneficial ownership percentages set forth in the table below are based on 118,655,273 shares of common stock issued and outstanding as of August 16, 2022.
+The beneficial ownership percentages set forth in the table below are based on 118,415,459 shares of common stock issued and outstanding as of August 12, 2022 and other than as noted below, do not take into account the issuance of any shares of common stock upon the exercise of the Unexercised Warrant Shares.
 Unless otherwise noted in the footnotes to the following table, and subject to applicable community property laws, the persons and entities named in the table have sole voting and investment power with respect to the securities they beneficially owned.